CheddarBizcuitz/CryptoTrade/README.md

 ```
 = IF($D4="","",IF($F4=cStake,0,$D4*0.001))
 ```
-3. Through the module [mPullData.bas](https://github.com/CheddarBizcuitz/CryptoTrade/blob/main/VBA/mPullData.bas), you can alter the selected pull value(s) and column(s) on the 'Master' table.
-Referenced cells should always relate back to the 'Temp' worksheet.
+3. Through the module [mPullData.bas](https://github.com/CheddarBizcuitz/CryptoTrade/blob/main/VBA/mPullData.bas), you can alter the selected pull value(s) and column(s) on the "Master" table.
+Referenced cells should always relate back to the "Temp" worksheet.

     **Note:** It is recommended that referenced cell value(s) be converted to text before pulling.